lordbecerril/Video-Game-Character-GAN/README.md

 The main script that does all the work.

 ## DataCreator.py
-Takes the RAW data from CharacterScraper/data and resizes them to 100 x 100 pixels.
-Saves them into the Data directory
+Takes the RAW data from CharacterScraper/data and resizes them to 80 x 80 pixels.
+Saves them into the Data/rgb_images directory

 ## Data
 This directory holds the processed and cleaned pixel data
+### rgb_images
+This holds the RGB images

+### grayscale_images
+This holds the grayscaled images

 ### train_data
 Holds the training data.
 1432 images. each image is 80x80 pixels